Antonio Area Freeway System

 static fuel tax, which has not been adjusted since 1991.

-Additionally, improved fuel mileage, which means less taxes paid
+Additionally, improved fuel mileage, which means less taxes

 per mile driven, and diversions from the state's Highway Fund to pay